Curry makes 11 3s, scores 49 points to help Warriors roll - WTMJ

 It’s the fifth time in the last 15 games and seventh game overall this season that Curry has had 10 or more 3s in a game, breaking his own single-season record of six set in 2018-19.

+“It seems like he’s just always spectacular these days and tonight he topped it, like really spectacular,” Warriors coach Steve Kerr said.
+“When he got going in the third, we had about 4,000 fans in the stands and you could hear ever one of them in anticipation of the ball going into the hoop.
+It’s amazing.
+He’s just an incredible player.
+In an era where the 3-point shot is king, Steph is the best one of them all.”

 Draymond Green had 15 points and 13 assists to help the Warriors to their second win over the Thunder in three days.
-Alan Wiggins scored 18 points, and Jordan Poole had 16.
+Andrew Wiggins scored 18 points, and Jordan Poole had 16.

 Golden State remained a half-game ahead of Memphis for eighth place in the West.
 The two teams play each other in the regular season finale May 16 at Chase Center.